Annual Giving Officer

 - Support development associate with database maintenance and donor acknowledgements, ensuring accurate records in donor database including donor history, cultivation efforts, and timely gift acknowledgements.

 - Analyze and report on outcomes of development efforts for effectiveness and planning purposes.

 - Create annual event calendar, including timeline; event budgets; communications plan; and subcontractor needs.

-- Coordinate special fundraising events such as house parties, film screenings, and gala— including securing of corporate sponsorships, and management of all subcontractor and vendor relationships.
+- Work with development team in coordination of special fundraising events such as house parties, film screenings, and gala— including securing of corporate sponsorships, and management of all subcontractor and vendor relationships.